I'll update from the last few years.

 Wow.
-I can't believe the changes in my garden, especially in the big girls' yard (hence I left the picture way below).
+I can't believe the changes in my garden, especially in the big girls' yard.
+This year's notes:

 I've learned that I have three real zones (I left the old picture of the whole site below to give you context, if you are interested).